UnspellableREi/UnspellableREi/README.md

-Hi there, Just telling you that what you're seeing right now is unnecessary.
+Hi there, just telling you that what you're seeing right now is unnecessary.